HomeMy WebLinkAbout1959-09-08 PLANNING BOARD MEETING

 APPEALS the draft of a letter to the Board of Appeals setting

-forth the Planning Boards opposition to the granting
+forth the Planning Board's opposition to the granting

-McCORMACK of the McCormack petition for the erection of a pro -
+McCORMACK of the McCormack petition for the erection of a pro-

-PETITION fessional office building'at 789 Ma7sachusetts Avenue.
+PETITION fessional office building at 789 Massachusetts Avenue.

 (See addendum and Planning Board minutes of August 27,